wikenator/latex2png/README.md

 # DeTeXify
-DeTeXify removes LaTeX and TeX tags from an input string and return a computer-evaluatable string.
+DeTeXify removes LaTeX and TeX tags from an input string and returns a computer-evaluatable string.

 ## Examples:
 - \\frac{1}{2} => 1/2